philouail/Mastering-my-masterthesis/README.md

 # mastering-my-masterthesis
 Here is a collection of the codes i used and/or wrote for my master thesis project.
-It include scRNA sequecing analysis and multiplex Image analysis
+It include scRNA sequecing analysis and multiplex Image analysis.

+To get a quick idea of what my master thesis project was, here is a quick summary:
+... [put abstract here]

 If your my master thesis reviewer, thanks for coming to check my scripts.
 Here are some info to make it easier to find the information:
 - You will find my full scripts for my scRNAseq re-analysis in: